Skip to content

 • Left (Ch1) / Right (Ch2): Measures the signal of the selected channel.
 In "Absolute (Level)" mode, it displays the input level in various units.

-• XFER (Ref=L, Meas=R): Uses the Left channel as a "reference signal" and the Right channel as a "measurement signal," calculating their ratio (H = Meas / Ref).
-This allows for measuring pure device characteristics by canceling out the inherent traits of the audio interface (relative measurement).
+• XFER (Ref=L, Meas=R): Uses the Left channel as a "reference signal" (the original sound before entering the device) and the Right channel as a "measurement signal" (the sound after passing through), calculating the ratio of change (H = Meas / Ref).
+This powerful mode allows for measuring pure device characteristics by canceling out the inherent traits of the audio interface, showing strictly "how the device altered the sound" (relative measurement).

 • XFER (Ref=R, Meas=L): Reverse transfer function mode using Right as reference.